 I often think of this species as the dinosaur of the everlastings.
 It is a strong rigid shrub with brilliant pink bracts and large flower heads.
 It is common in the fynbos on mountain slopes in the Western Cape and can easily be spotted from a distance.

 Plants are rigid, erect, single-stemmed woody shrubs up to 1.2 m tall.
 Main stems are up to 60 mm diameter.
 Branches are densely leafy and also have numerous short leafy stalks at right angles to the main branches.
 Main branches decrease in length from the base upwards so that many plants resemble miniature Christmas trees.

 Leaves are very small, knob-like.
-Flower heads, borne terminal on branches, are up to 60 mm in diameter and contain 800 to 1000 individual flowers with very showy bright pink bracts.
+Flower heads, borne terminal on branches, are up to 60 mm in diameter and contain 800 to 1000 individual flowers with very showy bright pink, papery bracts.
 The bracts fade to almost white and become worn with age.
 Pappus is present and up to 150 pappus bristles per flower have been counted.
 For more details about the structure of these flowers see Asteraceae.
-Flowers are borne from September to January.
+Flowers are borne from spring to midsummer (September to January).

 Distribution and habitat

-Distributed throughout the Western Cape on mountain slopes and in valleys, mostly on sandy soil and at altitudes ranging from sea level to 1 500 m.
+Distributed in the Western Cape, from Ceres to the Cape Peninsula to Robinson Pass, on mountain slopes and in valleys, mostly on sandy soil and at altitudes ranging from sea level to 1 500 m.

 Derivation of name and historical aspects

 The name Phaenocoma is derived from the Greek phaino: to shine, and coma: hair.
 This refers to the shiny bracts which look like a 'shiny hairdo'.
 Jackson (1990) commented on the lack of hair on the bracts but did not offer an alternative explanation.

 Phaenocoma is a monotypic genus (only one species) restricted to the Western Cape.